t7yang/rxlize/README.md

     - `@RxNgInput` - Decorate on a component property which is component `@Input` properties observable object.
     - `createRxNgInput` - Helper function to create RxInput observable object.

+## Docs

+You can view detail about above functions or decorators under `docs/` directory.

 ## Cautions

 This is a preview version, functions in this library not yet cover by test and signature may change from time to time, so take your own risk to use.